 ‘Delegation of Approval Authority List’ means a list prepared by the Deputy City Manager granting the formal delegation of authority to perform a task or approval (Section 8.7).

-‘Deputy City Manager’ means a person, or person ‘acting’ in this capacity responsible for a service area at the City.
+‘Deputy City Manager’ means a person, or person ‘acting as a delegate’ in this capacity responsible for a service area at the City.

-‘Dispute Committee’ means a committee comprised of the Manager of Purchasing and Supply (or delegate), the City Treasurer (or delegate), the City Manager (or delegate), and the Deputy City Manager of the client service area involved.
+‘Dispute Committee’ means a committee comprised of the Senior Manager, Procurement and Supply (or delegate), the City Treasurer (or delegate), the City Manager (or delegate), and the Deputy City Manager of the client service area involved.

 ‘Elected Official’ means a member of (London) City Council.